No, A Serotonin Transporter Gene Variant Does Not Cause Depression

 Over the years, we’ve heard claims that genes cause mental illness.
 But practical evidence shows otherwise.
 Why the disconnect?
 Faulty research leads to faulty assumptions that become widely accepted and standardized.

 Fortunately, there are enough independent researchers to eventually catch errors.
-A Washington University School of Medicine study, published earlier this year (2017), in the journal Molecular Psychiatry, found just that: an error.
+A Washington University School of Medicine study, published in 2017, in the journal Molecular Psychiatry, found just that: an error.
 The researchers found that prior research linking the serotonin-related gene, stressful life events and depression risk was wrong.

 Consequently, thinking on this issue has done a complete reversal.
 You can read the condensed version of the press release below: